e2b-dev/expo-with-s3-cache/README.md

     );
     ```

+    The logs for debugging cache download and upload attempts will be available under `/tmp/e2b-metro-cache-logs`.

 5. When running the development server, you can use the following command to pull caches and run "expo start":

     ```ts